mazino3/4RING_OS/README.md

 Hobby operating system for Intel processors from 386 and up.
 Engaged on all 4 protecting rings with call gates, paging, segmentation, and almost all hardware capabilities provided by this generation of processors.

-An experimental attempt to demonstrate the functionality of the great hardware advantage of intel processors:
+An experimental attempt to demonstrate the functionality of the great hardware advantage of Intel processors:
 ## 4 protecting rings!

 - [Motivation](https://www.isoux.org/blog/index.php?article3/motivation)